zobinHuang/TCP-UDP-socket-notes/1.create_socket/readme.md

 * SOCKET_2 bind to (**port:** 10087, **IP address:** 192.168.1.3, **protocol:** TCP)
 * SOCKET_3 bind to (**port:** 10087, **IP address:** 192.168.1.3, **protocol:** UDP)

 So you can see, a triple **(Layer-4 port, IP address, Communication Protocol)** can uniquely determine a communication endpoint on a host.
+Such a triple needs to be assigned to a socket and it will specify the endpoint on which this socket work, and we call such a triple **socket address**.

 ## 3. How to create a socket?
 ### (1) under Windows:
 Under Windows, you need to: